 I was tortured by this kind of aloneness.
 For so many years, my life was an exercise in isolation torture.
 But THIS kind of isolation torture… The kind where no one sees it for what it is, because instead of seeing you in a cement cell, by yourself, with no sunlight, they see you living in a house with your family.
 They see you sitting in a classroom with your peers.
 They are fooled by physical appearances.

 I am a relatable person.
 I am also not a relatable person.
 I am both of the earth, and not from the earth at all.
 People struggle to accommodate this reality.
 If you have an origin or a perspective or a talent or a difference that sets you apart from other people, it is hard for anyone to relate to you enough to feel as if they are capable of occupying the same perceptual reality.
-When I am struggling with this, I remind myself that Tesla felt the same way.
+Tesla felt the same way.
 So did Leonardo Da Vinci.
 So did nearly every artist throughout history, every unbeatable athlete, every immigrant who moved to a foreign culture, every pet who is adopted.
 People beg me to be more relatable.
 But I can’t be.
 For this reason, I still struggle with aloneness sometimes.
 But not like I used to.
 I have found people who can penetrate the walls of my being with their consciousness.
-I have found people who will let me in.
 I live in a house with them; they travel the world with me.
 My soul has felt the warmth of them.
 I have access to it now, like a palliative spring I can drink from.

 I used to think that because of my differences, I was the only one who felt this way.
 Like I said, loneliness by its very nature convinces you that you are the only one that feels it.
 But then I started traveling the world.
 And it shocked me.
 It did not matter what continent I landed on, what culture people came from, what age they were, whether they were female or male.
 Everyone I met described the same feeling of loneliness to varying degrees.
 It became obvious to me that loneliness is in fact an epidemic problem in the world today.
 And then I saw something deeper… Loneliness isn’t just an epidemic problem on the level of each individual.
 It is an epidemic on a societal and a world level as well.